Couples Therapy In-Person Or Online

 Performance blocks using EMDR therapy

-Phase of life issues, aging
+Phase of life issues, life transitions

 Work, creativity and career issues

-Life purpose, existential, spiritual concerns
+Life purpose, existential and spiritual growth

 Weekend intensive workshops for couples